 Here are today’s particulars.

 Today’s game is on Marquee Sports Network.
 Here’s a list of providers currently carrying Marquee.
-Chris Myers will join Jim Deshaies in the Marquee booth today to call play-by-play.
+It’s also on MLB Network (outside the Cubs and Marlins market territories).

 Please visit our SB Nation Marlins site Fish Stripes.
 If you do go there to interact with Marlins fans, please be respectful, abide by their individual site rules and serve as a good representation of Cub fans in general and BCB in particular.

 The 2023 Game Thread procedure will be like last year’s, similar to what we’ve used for Spring Training.

 You’ll find the game preview posted separately on the front page two hours before game time (90 minutes for some early day games following night games).